Allanx495/Car-Price-Predictor/README.md

 # 🚗 Car Price Predictor

 This is a Flask-based web application that predicts the price of a car based on its specifications like max power, engine size, fuel type, brand, year, and number of seats.
-The backend model was trained using historical car data and deployed using `joblib` for real-time predictions via a user-friendly web form.
+The backend model was trained using historical car data and deployed using `joblib` for real time predictions via a user-friendly web form.

 ---